AML high risk

 The name comes from the cuckoo bird, which lays its eggs in other birds' nests.
 The criminal network "lays" dirty money in an innocent person's account.

-The technique is effective because the victim expects the money.
-When the credit appears, they have no reason to alert their bank.
-Cash enters the formal financial system without triggering the suspicion that a direct deposit from a stranger would normally attract.
-From the bank's perspective, a customer received a credit matching an expected amount.
-Nothing looks wrong at first glance.
+The technique works because the victim expects the money.
+When the credit appears, they have no reason to alert their bank, and they don't file a complaint because what arrived is exactly what they were waiting for.
+Cash enters the formal financial system without triggering the suspicion a direct deposit from a stranger would normally attract.
+From the bank's side, a customer received a credit matching an expected amount, and tellers processing the cash deposits see individuals making what appear to be separate, unrelated transactions.
+Without transaction monitoring that links depositors across accounts, none of the individual events looks suspicious in isolation.

 How does Cuckoo Smurfing work?